 We’re relentless in our mission to support the strength and growth of quality art education in all schools.
 Together with their teams, our leaders are dedicated to helping educators like you inspire students and engage them in learning.More About Meet the Davis Team

-Davis Publications creates resources and textbooks for art education in the K–12, higher education, early childhood, and after school markets.
-Our print and digital products serve as reference, instructional resources, inspiration and advocacy tools for teachers, students, and anyone active or interested in visual arts and design.More About Write for Davis
+Davis Publications creates resources and curriculum for art education in the K–12, higher education, early childhood, and after-school markets.
+Our print and digital products serve as reference, instructional resources, inspiration, and advocacy tools for teachers, students, and anyone active or interested in visual arts and design.More About Write for Davis